-During colonoscopy, the physician will look inside of the entire colon and rectum for polyps, small growths that over time can become cancer.
-A colonoscope — a thin, flexible, hollow, and lighted tube that has a tiny video camera —is gently eased into the colon by the physician gently, and sends pictures to a TV screen.
-Small amounts of air are puffed into the colon to keep it open and let the physician see clearly.
+When you have a colonoscopy, your physician will use a colonoscape to look inside your colon and rectum for polyps, small growths that over time can become cancer.
+A colonoscope, a thin, flexible, hollow, and lighted tube equipped with a tiny video camera, is gently eased into your colon by your physician, sending pictures to a TV screen.
+Small amounts of air are puffed into your colon to help keep it open and let the physician see clearly.
 The exam takes about 30 minutes.
 Patients are usually given medicine to help them relax and sleep while it is performed.

 During sigmoidoscopy, a physician closely looks only at the lower part of the colon and the rectum for signs of cancer or polyps.
 Because the scope used is only about two feet long, the physician is able to see the entire rectum but less than half of the colon with this exam.
 The physician uses a thin (about the thickness of a finger), flexible, hollow, lighted tube that has a tiny video camera on the end called a sigmoidoscope.
 The sigmoidoscope is gently eased inside the colon and sends pictures to a TV screen.
 Small amounts of air are puffed into the colon to keep it open and let the physician see clearly.

 Removing polyps can help prevent colorectal cancer from ever starting.
 Cancers found in an early stage, while they are small and before they have spread, are more easily treated.
 Nine out of 10 people whose colon cancer is discovered early will be alive five years later, according to The American Cancer Society.
 And many will live a normal life span.